This post may contain affiliate links, please see the privacy policy for details.

 Other Recipes to Try

-- These Mini Italian Chocolate Filled Sandwich Cookies are delicate, buttery and delicious.
+- These Mini Italian Chocolate Filled Sandwich Cookies are delicate and buttery.

-- Italian Chestnut Cookies are sweet, nutty and perfect for the holidays.
+- Chestnut Cookies are charming, sweet, nutty, and perfect for the holidays.

-- The BEST Italian Wedding Soup is a bowl of hearty, comforting goodness with meatballs, tender vegetables and a savory broth.
+- This Italian Wedding Soup is a bowl of hearty, comforting goodness!

-- This Chocolate Chunk Pecan Pie is the ultimate decadent treat with a gooey chocolate filling and crunchy pecan topping.
+- This mouthwatering Chocolate Chunk Pecan Pie is the ultimate decadent treat.

-- You only need 5 ingredients to make the best Amaretti con Pignoli Cookies.
+- You only need 5 ingredients to make Amaretti con Pignoli Cookies!

 Bella Bucchiotti